resetswitch/Web-Automation-Example/README.md

 </li>
 <li>

-File tree look like this:
+File tree should look like this:
 ```
 └── Web Automation Example
     ├── README.md